War in Abkhazia (1992–1993): Russia's role in the conflict

+There was an apparent disagreement between the Russian Foreign Ministry and the Defence Ministry over handling the conflict.
+The Foreign Ministry took the lead by imposing economic sanctions on Abkhazia and supporting the UN resolution.
+Russian Foreign Minister Andrei Kozyrev described the South Caucasus as a "region of vital interests" for Russia, but he also noted that the dismemberment of Georgia would set a "dangerous precedent".
+On the other hand, the Defence Minister Pavel Grachev withdrew his initial offer to send Russian troops as peacekeepers to stop the fighting, in a transparent support for Abkhaz attempts to capture Sukhumi, and instead called Georgians to withdraw.
+During the negotiations with the Georgian side, he linked the issue of establishing the peace in Abkhazia with Georgia accepting the presence of Russian military bases in Georgia.
+The Russian military units on spot meanwhile assisted the Abkhaz forces in their offensive.

 In a Time magazine article published on 4 October 1993, Georgians said Russian Army officers provided Abkhazian separatists, at the beginning using mere hunting rifles and shotguns, with sophisticated weapons like BM-21 multiple rocket launchers and Sukhoi SU-25 jet aircraft, plus battlefield intelligence.

+The failure to stop an Abkhaz offensive and the fall of Sukhumi discredeted Russia as a neutral peacekeeper internationally.

+The Georgian defeat in the War in Abkhazia helped Russia to compel Georgia to concede on Russian demands.
+The weakness of the government forces in aftermath of this defeat led to Zviad Gamsakhurdia launching his offensive in October 1993 to retake power from Eduard Shevardnadze.
+This finally pushed Shevardnadze to reluctantly accept the Russian demands regarding placing the Russian military bases in the country and the Georgian accession to the Russian-led Commonwealth of Independent States in exchange for Russian military support in the civil war.
+Shevardnadze also agreed on placing Russian peacekeeping force in Abkhazia.
+The Russian involvement in the Georgian civil war ensued the defeat of Gamsakhurdia and Shevardnadze's victory.

+Scholars attribute the Abkhaz separatist victory in the conflict largely to external involvement, particularly assistance from the Russian military and the Confederation of Mountain Peoples of the Caucasus.

 Humanitarian actions

 In the beginning of the conflict (August 1992), Russia evacuated many people from Abkhazian resorts by means of Black Sea fleet and Russian Air Force.
 As the war progressed, Russia began to supply humanitarian aid to both sides, it also brokered numerous agreements concerning the exchange of prisoners of war.
 In the course of the war, Russian humanitarian efforts were chiefly focused on the town of Tkvarcheli, which had large ethnic Russian population and was besieged by the Georgian forces.
 The landmines installed along the mountain highway to this town made Russian helicopters the only safe means of transportation into it.
 However, Russian navy also evacuated tens of thousands of Georgian civilians, after the fall of Gagra (October 1992) and Sukhumi (September 1993) to the separatist forces.